worldcoin-foundation/simple-worldchain-node/README.md

     * Unspecified - Use default snap sync for full node and full sync for archive node
     * `snap` - Snap Sync (Default)
     * `full` - Full Sync (For archive node, not recommended for full node)
+* **GETH_STATE_SCHEME** - Specify storage scheme for `op-geth`
+    * `path` - Path-based Storage Scheme (Default)
+        * PBSS is now supported for `op-geth` archive nodes as of v1.101602.0.
+The `eth_getProof` RPC method is not supported when using PBSS.
+    * `hash` - Hash-based storage (For archive node, not recommended for full node)
+        * Hash-based storage is only recommended when support for the `eth_getProof` RPC method is required.
+> `GETH_STATE_SCHEME` must be set upon first start of your node.
+Changing this value later will have no effect.
+Migration from hash- to path-based storage (or vice versa) is not possible, the node must be re-synced from scratch.

 * **PORT__[...]** - Use custom port for specified components.

 ## Operating the Node